 - I further declare that this company will grant the department access to the records relevant to the inspections conducted for the purpose of review of the accreditation system.
 This includes granting access to importing country reviewers as nominated by the department.

-- I grant the Australian Government Department of Agriculture and Water Resources access to the National Accreditation Body (identified above) records relevant to its accreditation in relation to inspection of export meat and meat products, including, but not limited to, results of assessments by the National Accreditation Body.
+- I grant the Australian Government Department of Agriculture, Water and the Environment access to the National Accreditation Body (identified above) records relevant to its accreditation in relation to inspection of export meat and meat products, including, but not limited to, results of assessments by the National Accreditation Body.

 - I agree that this company will report relevant inspection results to the department at the same time that they are reported to the Food Business Operator (export registered meat establishment), this will be documented in the company quality assurance manual.

-- I understand that persons listed in management positions of the company will be subject to a fit and proper person check in accordance with sub-clause 4.05 of the Export Control (Prescribed Goods - General) Order 2005.
+- I understand that persons listed in management positions of the company will be subject to a fit and proper person check in accordance with the Export Control (Prescribed Goods - General) Rules 2021.

 - I declare that that company will never make or imply that being an approved Independent AAO Employer is an endorsement by the department of its performance in relation to inspection outside the inspection carried out under the Accredited Independent AAO Employer Scheme.

 - I understand that failure to meet any of the requirements may result in suspension or revocation of approval and subsequent removal from the schedule of approved Independent AAO employers.

 - I declare that I will meet, and maintain compliance to, all the conditions outlined in the Independent Employer of AAO s Accreditation Scheme and commit to fulfilling the requirements outlined in section 3.2 of the Scheme from the outset.

 Part 3: Protecting your privacy

 Personal information means any information or opinion about an identified, or reasonably identifiable, individual.